kaplanz/site/src/content/blog/hello-astro.md

 masochists who writes it _on their own_.)
 So what is my site built using now?
 Read on to find out![^astro]

+[^jedis]: A reference to tmux, vim, and zsh.
+Obviously.
+[^astro]: Keen observers will have recognized that, in fact, this site is now
+    built using Astro.
+How should you have known that?
+Look at this post's URL.

 ## A Brief History

 Over the past few years, this site has partaken in (partook?) the traditional